NixOS/rfcs/rfcs/0148-pipe-operator.md

 ## Change the `pipe` function signature

 There are many equivalent ways to declare this function, instead of just using the current design.
-For example, one could flip its arguments to allow a partially-applied point-free style (see above).
+For example, one could flip its arguments so that it becomes function composition on list of functions.
-One could also make this a single-argument function so that it only takes the list as argument.
+Not only can this function trivially replace pipe; it can also be readily used where a function is expected, such as in `map`.

 The current design of `pipe` has the advantage that its asymmetry points at its operating direction, which is quite valuable.